 Some Thule settlements had more than a dozen houses, but were rarely used by more than fifty people at any one time.
 Their houses were constructed of whalebones covered with hides and sod.
 Archaeological remains of these ancient Thule structures, including food cache sites, kayak stands, hunting blinds, fox traps and other artifacts are found all across Nunavut.

 The Inuktitut word ‘Inuit’ means ‘human beings’ or ‘the people.’
-This name refers to the indigenous people of Nunavut, as well as those living in the Northwest Territories, Greenland and Alaska.
+This name refers to the indigenous people of Nunavut, as well as those living in Northern Canada, Greenland and Alaska.

 The traditional lifestyle of the Inuit is remarkably adapted to extreme arctic conditions.

 Their essential skills for survival have always been hunting, fishing and trapping.
 Agriculture was never possible in the enormous tundra landscapes and icy coasts stretching across the top of the world from Siberia to Greenland.
 (The ancient Norse of Greenland tried agriculture and failed.)